Schema management howto

 Rel provides support to compute the change between a source and destination Rel.Schema.t value.
 Table and column renames need however to be provided manually.
 The rel changes command or the Rel.Schema.changes function perform this.

-This allow to compute the changes needed by your live database to bring it the schema you need.
+This allow to compute the changes needed by your live database to bring it to the schema you need.

 These changes can be turned into SQL data definition statements with the Rel_sql.schema_changes functions to apply on a source schema to bring it to the destination schema.
 Note that this only handles structural changes to the database.
 You may need to provide additional statements to handle data migrations.
 You should also always have a careful look at these steps and possibly tweak them, especially if you do this with externally defined schemas.